Cholinesterase

 These reactions are necessary to allow a cholinergic neuron to return to its resting state after activation.
 For example, in muscle contraction, acetylcholine at a neuromuscular junction triggers a contraction; but for the muscle to relax afterward, rather than remaining locked in a tense state, the acetylcholine must be broken down by a choline esterase.

-Two types of cholinesterase have been characterized: acetylcholinesterase (also called choline esterase I or erythrocyte cholinesterase), found mainly in chemical synapses and red blood cell membranes, and butyrylcholinesterase (also called choline esterase II or plasma cholinesterase), found mainly in the blood plasma.
+The Enzyme Commission number 3.1.1.8 describes the butyrylcholinesterase, found mainly in the blood plasma, which has a laxer substrate specificity.
+In most biochemical discussions, "cholinesterase" refers to both 3.1.1.8 and the acetylcholinesterase, found mainly in chemical synapses and red blood cell membranes, which is specific for the acetyl group.

 Types and nomenclature

-The two types of cholinesterase are acetylcholinesterase (AChE) and butyrylcholinesterase (BChE).
-They differ by their respective preferences for substrates; the former hydrolyses acetylcholine more quickly, while the latter hydrolyses butyrylcholine more quickly.
+The two types of cholinesterase in humans are acetylcholinesterase (AChE) and butyrylcholinesterase (BChE).
+They are named by their respective preferences for substrates; the former hydrolyses acetylcholine more quickly, while the latter hydrolyses butyrylcholine more quickly.
+The two enzymes are 54% identical to each other in humans, having descended from a common ancestor.

-The term cholinesterase is sometimes used to refer specifically to butyrylcholinesterase, but this usage produces the oddity that cholinesterase and false cholinesterase (pseudocholinesterase) under that scheme mean the same thing (confusingly), and acetylcholinesterase is then called true cholinesterase in contrast, producing the second oddity that cholinesterase and true cholinesterase then do not mean the same thing.
-But such usage is now outdated; the current, unambiguous HGNC names and symbols are acetylcholinesterase (AChE) and butyrylcholinesterase (BChE).

-Acetylcholinesterase (AChE), also known as choline esterase I, RBC cholinesterase, or erythrocyte cholinesterase, true cholinesterase, choline esterase I, or (most formally) acetylcholine acetylhydrolase, is found primarily in the blood on red blood cell membranes, in neuromuscular junctions, and in other neural synapses.
+Acetylcholinesterase (AChE) is found primarily on the membranes of red blood cells, in neuromuscular junctions, and in other neural synapses.
 Acetylcholinesterase exists in multiple molecular forms.
 In the mammalian brain the majority of AChE occurs as a tetrameric, G4 form (10) with much smaller amounts of a monomeric G1 (4S) form.

-Butyrylcholinesterase (BChE), also known as cholinesterase, choline esterase II, BuChE, pseudocholinesterase (PCE), plasma cholinesterase (PChE), serum cholinesterase (SChE), butylcholinesterase, or (most formally) acylcholine acylhydrolase, is produced in the liver and found primarily in blood plasma.
+Butyrylcholinesterase (BChE) is produced in the liver and found primarily in blood plasma.
 The butyl and butyryl syllables both refer to butane with one of its terminal methyl groups substituted.
 The half-life of BChE is approximately 10 to 14 days.
 BChE levels may be reduced in patients with advanced liver disease.
 The decrease must be greater than 75% before significant prolongation of neuromuscular blockade occurs with succinylcholine.

+Both types are found in the neuromuscular junction.
+As a result, cholinesterase inhibitors generally work by targeting both enzymes.